 The below postcards can be printed and taken to your doctor.
 The front side of the postcards contain information for people with an intellectual disability or carers.
 The back side of each postcard provides information for the doctor about the above resources.

-People with an intellectual disability (ID) experience poorer health and higher mortality rates than the general population.
-A major contributor to this health inequality is the high rate of cardiometabolic disease experienced by people with an ID.
-Cardiometabolic risk factors for people with an ID differ from the general population; they include higher rates of psychotropic medication prescription and polypharmacy, and certain genetic syndromes associated with ID.
+People with an intellectual disability experience poorer health and higher mortality rates than the general population.
+A major contributor to this health inequality is the high rate of cardiometabolic disease experienced by people with an intellectual disability.
+Cardiometabolic risk factors for people with an intellectual disability differ from the general population; they include higher rates of psychotropic medication prescription and polypharmacy, and certain genetic syndromes associated with intellectual disability.

-Positive Cardiometabolic Health for People with an Intellectual Disability: an Early Intervention Framework (the Early Intervention Framework) has been adapted from a well-accepted, generalist monitoring framework to address the specific cardiometabolic health needs of people with an ID.
-The Early Intervention Framework guides medical professionals through cardiometabolic risk screening, provides intervention strategies tailored to people with an ID, identifies specific syndromes with altered cardiometabolic risk profiles and links to accessible resources for clinicians, people with an ID and carers.
+Positive Cardiometabolic Health for People with an Intellectual Disability: an Early Intervention Framework (the Early Intervention Framework) has been adapted from a well-accepted, generalist monitoring framework to address the specific cardiometabolic health needs of people with an intellectual disability.
+The Early Intervention Framework guides medical professionals through cardiometabolic risk screening, provides intervention strategies tailored to people with an intellectual disability, identifies specific syndromes with altered cardiometabolic risk profiles and links to accessible resources for clinicians, people with an intellectual disability and carers.

 The Early Intervention Framework was developed in consultation with the authors of the original, generalist monitoring framework and a range of national and international experts.
 It was funded by Mental Health – Children & Young People, MHDAO, NSW Health.